All-encompassing Ireland

 Learn about the chilling history that haunts this beautiful island habitat.
 Hear about the horror of the convict’s treatment when Spike was the world’s largest prison.
 You will hear about mass graves and murders and be brought to areas no day tour can go, through underground tunnels and cells that are sure to chill as much as they excite.
 Do you dare to visit Spike Island After Dark?

-In the tourism game for more than 250 years, Killarney is a well-oiled machine set in the midst of sublime scenery spanning lakes, waterfalls and woodland spreading beneath a skyline of 1000m-plus peaks.
-Competition keeps standards high and visitors can expect to find good restaurants, great pubs and comfortable accommodation.
+Killarney is a well-oiled machine set in the midst of sublime scenery spanning lakes, waterfalls and woodland spreading beneath a skyline of 1000m-plus peaks.
+Here you’ll find good restaurants, and great pubs.
 Very busy in summer, Killarney is perhaps at its best in the late spring and early autumn when the crowds are manageable, but the weather is still good enough to enjoy its outdoor activities.

 Slea Head Drive is a 50km loop around superbly preserved structures from Dingle’s ancient past including beehive huts, ring forts, inscribed stones and early Christian sites.
 Set against staggeringly beautiful coastal scenery, the landscape is especially dramatic in shifting mist.